neoking89/owlsight/README.md

     - track_model_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
     - extra_index_url: Additional URL for Python package installation.
 Useful for example when installing python packages (through pip) from private repositories, Type: OptionType.EDITABLE
     - sequence_on_loading: A list of key sequences to execute when loading the configuration.
 Uses owl_press functionality., Type: OptionType.EDITABLE
+    - python_compile_mode: The compilation mode for Python code execution in the Python Interpreter (main menu). 'exec' to compile a module, 'single' for interactive statement, 'eval' for expression., Options: exec, single, eval, Type: OptionType.TOGGLE
   - model settings:
     - back: Return to previous menu
     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this will load the model to be used, Type: OptionType.EDITABLE